FaresRez/alx-system_engineering-devops/README.md

-This repo contains the shell basics commandes.i
+This repo contains the shell basics commandes..i